Skip to content

 Grooming

-Regular grooming perhaps once or twice a week with a cat comb will help prevent your Ragdoll’s coat from becoming knotted.
-As they enjoy spending time with their owners, they will love sharing grooming time together.
+Regularly grooming your Ragdoll twice a week with a cat comb will help prevent their coat from becoming knotted.
+As they enjoy spending time with their owners, they’ll love sharing grooming time together.
 Remember they’ll shed more often in spring and autumn.

-Ragdolls have a semi-long, silky coat and large blue eyes.
-They are a ‘pointed’ breed which means they have a pale body with darker markings on the face, ears, tail or legs.
-Their coat comes in six colours: seal, blue, chocolate, lilac, red and cream - and can be tortoiseshell or tabby patterned.
-There are also three pattern variations - colourpoint, bi-colour and mitted
+The Ragdoll breed are well known for their semi-long, silky coat and large blue eyes.
+They’re a ‘pointed’ breed which means they have a pale body with darker markings on the face, ears, tail or legs.
+Their coat comes in six colours: seal, blue, chocolate, lilac, red and cream – and can be tortoiseshell or tabby patterned.
+There are also three pattern variations – colourpoint, bi-colour and mitted.

-Colourpoints have the same markings as a Siamese cat with traces of white on their bodies.
-Mitted cats have white feet and white on their back legs - and some also have a white blaze and a white tip to their tails.
-Bi-colours have more white in their coats, which can extend up their legs.
+Colourpoint Ragdolls have similar markings as a Siamese cat with traces of white on their bodies.
+Mitted Ragdoll cats have white feet and white on their back legs - and some also have a white blaze and a white tip to their tails.
+Bi-colour Ragdolls have more white in their coats, which can extend up their legs.
 They can also have a splash of white on their backs and undersides and an inverted white ‘V’ on their faces with a white tip to their tails.

 Excercise